-Along with housing the various organizations mentioned here, the Center for Student Activities also offers a variety of programs and events to encourage involvement and provide entertainment for the campus and surrounding community.
+Alona with housing the various organizations mentioned here, the Center for Student Activities also offers a variety of programs and events to encourage involvement and provide entertainment for the campus and surrounding community.
 Dawg Days is a host of different activities designed to welcome students at the beginning of the fall semester.
-During Dawa Days. the Center for Student Activities also sponsors Shades of Starkville, a large student organization fair which features a number of local restaurants, shops, and other businesses from around the local area.
-Dawgs After Dark, provides free, fun weekend activities that are safe and easily accessible to students.
-Lastly, this office is responsible for both the Miss Mississippi State University, a preliminary for Miss Mississippi, and the Miss Maroon and White pageants.
+During Dawa Days, the Center for Student Activities also sponsors Shades of Starkville, a large student organization fair which features a number of local restaurants, shops, and other businesses from around the local area.
+Dawas After Dark. provides free, fun weekend activities that are safe and easily accessible to students.
+Lastly, this office is responsible for both the Miss Mississippi State University pageant, a preliminary for the Miss Mississippi pageant, and the Miss Maroon and White pageant.